 Firstly, Welcome to BC!
 There are a few important pieces of info to be aware of when entering our province.
-If you are a new resident or could be one in the future, you have 30 days upon entry to register and insure your out of province vehicle with ICBC, and you have 90 days to get a BC drivers license.
-We do recommend you start with the BC drivers license as it helps speed up the registration process, gives you under insured motorist protection, and can help get you the maximum discount available.
-For more information about drivers licenses: www.icbc.com/driver-licensing
+If you are a new resident or could be one in the future, you have 30 days upon entry to register and insure your out of province vehicle with ICBC, and you have 90 days to get a BC drivers licence.
+Due to the changes to the discount system starting September 1, 2019, you should make getting your BC drivers licence a priority.
+In order to be credited with discounts associated with driver experience, new residents will have to submit drivers abstracts to ICBC from their previous driving jurisdictions when they get a BC drivers licence.
+For more information about drivers licences see: www.icbc.com/driver-licensing

 There are certain situations where you may be exempt from BC Insurance and getting a BC Drivers License.
 If you are strictly visiting and not working you may use your out of province insurance and drivers license up to 6 months as long as you have no intention of working or becoming a resident.
 You may also be exempt if you are a student or member of the armed forces, however you will require an exemption permit from ICBC, more info here: www.icbc.com/autoplan/moving-insurance